-Financial instruments of the Group primarily consist of cash and cash equivalents, restricted cash, accounts receivable, receivable from processing agencies, long-term rental deposits, accounts payable, amounts due to related parties, convertible promissory notes, deposit liability, accrued expenses and other current liabilities and long-term payable.
+Financial instruments of the Group primarily consist of cash and cash equivalents, restricted cash, accounts receivable, receivable from payment processing agencies, amounts due from related parties, long-term investments, long-term rental deposits, accounts payable, amounts due to related parties, convertible promissory notes, advance from customers, accrued expenses and other current liabilities and long-term payable.

-The carrying values of cash and cash equivalents, restricted cash, accounts receivable, receivable from processing agencies, accounts payable, amounts due to related parties, deposit liability and accrued expenses and other current liabilities as of December 31, 2017 and 2018 approximate their fair values due to short-term maturities.
+The carrying values of cash and cash equivalents, restricted cash, accounts receivable, receivable from payment processing agencies, accounts payable, amounts due to related parties, deposit liability consist of advance from customers and accrued expenses and other current liabilities as of December 31, 2018 and 2019 approximate their fair values due to short-term maturities.

 The Group no longer uses the cost method of accounting for long-term investments as it was applied before, since the Group adopted the ASU 2016-01 Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities, since January 1, 2018.
-After management's assessment of each of the equity investments except those accounted for under the equity method described in Note 8, management concluded that investments do not have readily determinable fair values, and elects the measurement alternative.
+After management's assessment of each of the equity investments except that accounted for under the equity method described in Note 9, management concluded that investment does not have readily determinable fair value, and elected the measurement alternative.